open Secondary menu

 • Increasing election awareness

-• Providing information on where, when and the ways to register to vote
+• Providing information on where, when and the ways to register and vote

-• Explaining the importance of registering to vote
+• Explaining the benefits of registering in advance

 Voter information in accessible formats

-Voter information in accessible formats: Key information about voting and registration is available online, in print and in the following alternative formats upon request:
+Key information about registering and voting is available online, in print and in the following alternative formats upon request:

 • Large print